reimandlab/ActivePathways/README.md

 # The scores matrix includes p-values for genes (rows)
 #   and evidence of different omics datasets (columns).
 # This dataset includes predicted cancer driver mutations
-#   in gene CDS, UTR and core promoter sequences
+#   in gene coding/CDS, 5'UTR, 3'UTR, and core promoter sequences
 ##

 head(scores, n = 3)